 Most people are surprised to learn that if one spouse is cheating the divorce judge may not even permit that evidence during the trial.
-Florida is a “no fault" divorce state.
+Florida, along with many other states is a “no fault" divorce state.
 There is no need to prove that a spouse has cheated to be entitled to a divorce.
 Judges are not interested to hear who was a good or bad husband/wife.
 Our laws treat the break-up of a marriage much like dissolution of a business partnership.
 The property and debts are fairly divided, other obligations allocated between the parties and they go their separate ways.

 If there is a financial impact to the marriage because of the cheating, the court could allow that evidence so it can determine how to compensate the other spouse.
 For example, if one spouse spent money supporting a girlfriend/boyfriend, paid rent, purchased cars and/or other gifts, paid for expensive vacations and the like the court will take that into account.
 Sometimes that type of conduct has gone on for years undetected and once discovered can have a significant impact on the case.